cinghioGithub/web_application_1_project/README.md

   ...]
   ```
 - GET `/api/questionnaires`
-  - Request body: No request body
+  - Request body content: No request body
-  - Response body: A JSON object with the list of all available questionnaires
+  - Response body content: A JSON object with the list of all available questionnaires
   ```
   [{
     id: <id>,